masinag/ror-mariecurie-2016/lessons/06_intro_to_mdl.md

 }
 ~~~
 Here you are, your **material button** is there!
+Congratulations!!
+You first material design home page is ready and it should look as follows!

 In the same way you can edit all the other views.
 For example let's modify the `_form.html.erb` file from this: